yiisoft/validator/docs/guide/conditional-validation.md

 ### Custom empty criteria

 For even more customization you can use your own class that implements the `__invoke()` magic method.
-Here is an example where a value is empty only if it's missing (when using attributes) or equals exactly to zero.
+Here is an example where a value is empty only if it is missing (when using attributes) or equals exactly to zero.

 ```php
 use Yiisoft\Validator\Rule\Number;